AAStarCommunity/demo/README.md

 Click "Create Account" to deploy a SimpleAccount:
 - A random salt is generated
-- Account is created via SimpleAccountFactory
+- Account is created via SimpleAccountFactoryV2 (supports both personal_sign and raw signatures)
 - View your account on Etherscan

 ### 3. Claim Test Tokens